Apologia: The Fullness of Christian Truth

 Note that each of the Embertides is associated with a type of harvest, and each of those harvests relates to the life of the Church: in Winter, olives are harvested, and it's from the oil of the olive that we get our holy oils.
 In Spring, flowers are harvested, and it's the pollen from flowers that feeds the bees, allowing them to make the wax from which we make our candles.
 In Summer, wheat is harvested, and wheat is used to make the bread which becomes the Bread of Life at Mass.
 And in Autumn, grapes are harvested whose juice become the Blood of Christ.

-As an aside, the Japanese style of cooking foods in a light batter -- "tempura" -- derives from Spanish priests in Nagasaki, Japan who wanted a tasty way to eat vegetables and seafoods so they could avoid eating meat on Ember Days -- the "Quatuor Tempora."
+As to customary foods for these days, the Japanese style of cooking foods in a light batter -- "tempura" -- derives from Spanish priests in Nagasaki, Japan who wanted a tasty way to eat vegetables and seafoods so they could avoid eating meat on Ember Days -- the "Quatuor Tempora."
 A recipe for that:

 Tempura